Life Coach Training Frequently Asked Questions

 Is there a payment plan available, do you offer scholarships or trade?

-We will work with individuals on a payment plan, our policy is that the tuition must be paid in full prior to the start date, so if a payment plan is the best option for you we suggest that you apply several months in advance of the start date.
+We will work with individuals on a payment plan.
+Our policy is that the tuition must be paid in full prior to the start date, so if a payment plan is the best option for you we suggest that you apply several months in advance of the start date.

 Is there any other way I can find out more about the experience this program offers?

-Once you have applied and been accepted into the program, we will be able to put you in touch with one or more graduates who will share their experience with you and answer any questions.
+Once you have applied and been accepted into the program, we will be able to put you in touch with one or more graduates who will share their experience with you and answer any questions

 Home